lmchvz/SQL-Challenge/README.md

 ## SQL Analysis - Employee Database
-The objective of this research project is to analyze the corporation’s employees from the 1980s and 1990s.
+The objective of this research project is to analyze this corporation’s employees from the 1980s and 1990s.

 The employee data is saved in [6 separate CSV files]( EmployeeSQL/data)